After burning $250,000 on a development agency, I decided to rebuild with a small offshore team.

 After a week of interviews, we hired one front-end and one back-end developer.

 The FE looked promising.
 Solid.
-Communicative.
+For me moment tho.

 The BE?
-"Depends on the day."
+Depends on the day.
 That's not what you want to say about your only back-end engineer.

 Except he wasn't.

-You Can Hide in a Small Team
+You Cannot Hide in a Small Team

 That's exactly what happened.